BURN INJURIES & SSD BENEFITS

 LISTING 8.08 FOR BURN INJURIES

 Listing 8.08 applies to burns that do not require surgical management.
-You must be able to demonstrate that your burn injuries impair a major bodily function or cause skin lesions that will last longer than a year.
+You must be able to show that your burn injuries impair a major bodily function or cause skin lesions that will last longer than a year.
 Under listing 8.08, you must provide medical records that show your treatment history.
 The medical records must show the side effects caused by treatment and the extent of your skin lesions.
 They must also discuss the symptoms caused by the burns or skin lesions and how the burns limit your ability to function.

 Listing 8.08 states the SSA will pay you benefits if your burns have “extensive skin lesions that have lasted or can be expected to last for a continuous period of at least 12 months.”